Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 • The approach chart will indicate at what point you should begin a descent.
 In the absence of an approach chart, then an approximate altitude and distance to begin descent is ~ 4000-3000 feet AGL ~ 12-10 NM from the runway threshold (use rule of thumb: 3 NM/1000 ft loss in altitude).

-2. At the IAF, reduce thrust to idle (or near to) and lower the aircraft’s nose to an attitude of ~5 degrees nose-down
+2. At the FAF, reduce thrust to idle (or near to) and raise the aircraft’s nose to an attitude of ~5 degrees nose-up

 3. If not already at, extend flaps 5 (flaps 1 to flaps 5 jumping flaps 2).
 Airspeed will be approximately 190 kias.